popphp/docs/reference/pop_data.rst

 =========

 The `popphp/pop-data` component is a component for managing and converting various basic data types, such as CSV, JSON, SQL, XML and YAML.
+For YAML to function, it requires the YAML extension to be installed.

 Installation
 ------------